How to Use Free Wilson Analysis

 Advancing Discovery with Free Wilson Analysis on Neurosnap

-Using Free Wilson Analysis on Neurosnap could drastically accelerate R-group SAR decomposition and activity prediction across congeneric small-molecule series.
+Using Free Wilson Analysis on Neurosnap could drastically accelerate R-group SAR modeling, substituent contribution analysis, and analog prioritization across congeneric small-molecule series.

-- Scaffold-aware input: Requiring a shared core keeps the analysis aligned with real congeneric medicinal-chemistry series.
+• Shared-scaffold analysis: Requiring a common core keeps the workflow aligned with real congeneric medicinal-chemistry series.

-- Interpretable substituent effects: R-group coefficients show which attachment points and substituents contribute positively or negatively to activity.
+• Interpretable substituent effects: Additive R-group coefficients make it clear which attachment points and substituents improve or weaken the measured activity.

 How to Use Free Wilson Analysis on Neurosnap